markelld/Covid-Data/README.md

 # MVP/PostMVP

 # MPV
-  This app will include the abilty to search past weeks covid data and testing site location by zipcode for chicago.
+  The first deploymen app will include the functionality to search covid case date and testing sites for chicago.

 # Post MPV
   I would like to intergarate a map for testing site locations with google maps api.